Antonel Olckers

 About Antonel Olckers

 Antonel Olckers is a scholar working on Law, Pharmacy and Radiological and Ultrasound Technology, having authored 28 papers that have together received 1.8k indexed citations.
-Recurring topics across this work include Genetic Associations and Epidemiology (4 papers), Biomedical Ethics and Regulation (3 papers) and Legal Education and Practice Innovations (3 papers).
+Recurring topics across this work include Genetic Associations and Epidemiology (4 papers), Biomedical Ethics and Regulation (3 papers), Legal Education and Practice Innovations (3 papers), Forensic and Genetic Research (3 papers), Ethics in Clinical Research (3 papers), Mitochondrial Function and Pathology (2 papers), RNA regulation and disease (2 papers) and Muscle Physiology and Disorders (2 papers).
 The work is most often cited by research in Genetics (913 citations), Archeology (222 citations) and Clinical Biochemistry (132 citations).
 Antonel Olckers has collaborated with scholars based in South Africa, United States and United Kingdom.
 Frequent co-authors include Douglas C. Wallace, Vincent Macaulay, R. I. Sukernik, Eduardo Ruiz‐Pesini, Kirk A. Easley, Martin Brandon, Paweł Golik, Dan Mishmar, Seyed Vali Hosseini and Andrew G. Clark.
-Their work appears in journals such as Proceedings of the National Academy of Sciences, Biochemical Journal and Journal of Clinical Microbiology.
+Their work appears in journals such as The American Journal of Human Genetics, Hormone and Metabolic Research, Genomics, South African Journal of Science and The Pharmacogenomics Journal.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.